-Translucent Opulence for the League of American Orchestras
+Translucent Opulence for the American Symphony Orchestra

 From the point of entry, glass walls unify the organization with translucence.
 Approaching the meeting rooms, the glass turns opaque, creating privacy inside.
 In the interest of spatial flexibility, we created a custom conference table that breaks down into 10 pieces so the room can hold a concert or several variations of meetings.
 The end walls of the conference rooms are constructed of frameless glass with a special film that varies in opacity depending on the vantage point of the viewer.
 The custom-designed, 24-seat conference room and furnishings are constructed of maple, maple burl and cherry.
 Lighting touches ranges from perforated metal hall sconces to curving halogen light mounted above to steel tracks.
-This beautiful space crescendos to the needs of its staff and its symphonic members - a modern orchestral movement of the architectural skills of RRA.